William Henry Gist

 William Henry Gist (August 22, 1807 – September 30, 1874) was the 68th Governor of South Carolina from 1858 to 1860 and a leader of the secession movement in South Carolina.
-He was one of the signers of the Ordinance of Secession on December 20, 1860, which effectively launched the Confederacy.
+He was one of the signers of the Ordinance of Secession on December 20, 1860, which effectively launched the Confederate States of America.

 Early life and career

 Born in Charleston, South Carolina, on August 22, 1807, Gist was the illegitimate child of merchant Francis Fincher Gist and Mary Boyden.
 He moved with his father to Union County, South Carolina, in 1811 and came under the guardianship of his uncle, Nathaniel Gist, upon the death of his father in 1819.
 His uncle legally obtained the Gist last name for William Henry and sent him to Columbia to study law at South Carolina College (which became the University of South Carolina after the Civil War ended).
 Gist was expelled in 1827 because he had led a boycott of Steward's Hall due to the living restrictions imposed by the trustees of the college.

 Nevertheless, Gist passed the bar examination and returned to Union to build Rose Hill Plantation on the land that his father had left him.
 Bricks were made on-site to construct the 2 1/2-story Georgian style mansion, and it took four years to complete.
 He successfully managed the plantation, and it steadily grew in size and importance.
 Twice, Gist ran into difficulties with the law for alleged involvement in duels, but both times escaped without punishment.